ramseyjiang/go_mid_to_senior/patterns/structural/facade/readme.md

-Facade is a structural design pattern that provides a simplified(but limited) interface to a library, a framework, or any other complex set of classes which contains lots of moving parts.
-A facade might provide limited functionality in comparison to working with the subsystem directly.
-However, it includes only those features that clients really care about.
+The facade pattern is a design pattern that provides a simple interface to a complex system of classes, libraries, or subsystems.
+It is used to hide the complexity of the system and to provide an easy-to-use interface to the clients.
+The facade pattern is also known as a wrapper or an interface pattern.

 Facade scenarios